<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What Landlords and Tenants Should Know Before the Eviction Notice

 My parents endured this hardship while dealing with their renters in Georgia.
-The tenants did not adhere to contractual obligations and stopped paying rent.
+The tenants did not adhere to their contractual obligations and stopped paying rent.
 After several months of failed personal negotiations with the renters, my parents ultimately consulted a lawyer.

 State Laws Dictate Eviction Procedures

 For landlords and tenants, it's imperative to know your state’s laws (and potentially city or county laws) governing the eviction process.
 The eviction laws vary widely across the country.
-Some lean toward homeowners, others to renters.
+Some lean toward homeowners, others toward renters.

 The best way to try to avoid any potential eviction issues as either a renter or landlord is to know basic (if not detailed) laws for the property’s location and what lawful reasoning is necessary for removal.